WalkthroughVR/Handbook/Procedures/HiringProcess.md

 - Within your first week or even your first day, you should be able to come up with quick wins.
 Whether it's changing the wording on a few pages because they don't make sense or correcting a few bugs, you should be able to contribute immediate and bite size iterations within the first few days of being on the team.

 - You should be proactive in taking on tasks, leading and being responsible for one of our weekly growth iniatives, and showing us that you're able to make quick, practical contributions.
+I.E. Are you volunteering to take on projects?

 Throughout this process, we'll meet with you weekly to give you feedback on your meeting of company expectations.